abuiles/ember-101/hands-on.md

 ![Activate and Deactivate hooks](images/activate-deactivate-hook.jpg)

-So coming back to our original problem of where should we put the code to clean up the unsaved record from the store, the answer is: we can use the **deactivate** hook to do this.
+Coming back to our original problem of the unsaved record in the store, we can use the **deactivate** hook to clean up our code.

 Let's rewrite **app/routes/friends/new.js** so the **deactivate** hook does what we expect: